Canadarm: Service history

 The Canadarm2 moves toward a P5 truss section, being held by Discoverys Canadarm, in preparation for a hand-off during STS-116.

 A simulated Canadarm installed on the was seen when the prototype orbiter's payload bay doors were open to test hangar facilities early in the Space Shuttle program.
 The Canadarm was first tested in orbit in 1981, on 's STS-2 mission.
 Its first operational use was on STS-3 to deploy and manoeuvre the Plasma Diagnostics Package.
-Canadarm subsequently flew on more than 90 missions with all five orbiters.
+The Canadarm subsequently flew on more than 90 missions with all five orbiters.

 Since the installation of the Canadarm2 on the International Space Station (ISS), the two arms have been used to hand over segments of the station for assembly from the orbiter's Canadarm to the Canadarm2; the use of both elements in tandem has earned the nickname of "Canadian Handshake" in the media.

 Retirement

 The Canadarm's 90th and final Shuttle mission was in July 2011 on STS-135, delivering the Raffaello MPLM to the ISS and back.
-It is on display with Atlantis at the Kennedy Space Center Visitor Complex.
-Discoverys Canadarm is displayed next to it in the National Air and Space Museum's Udvar-Hazy Center.
+It is on display at Johnson space center in Texas Discoverys Canadarm is displayed next to it in the National Air and Space Museum's Udvar-Hazy Center.
 Endeavour left its OBSS at the International Space Station as part of its final mission, while its Canadarm was originally going to be displayed in the headquarters of the Canadian Space Agency (CSA).
 However, Endeavours Canadarm is now on permanent display at the Canada Aviation and Space Museum in Ottawa.
 The last of the Canadarms to fly in space, the SRMS flown aboard Atlantis on STS-135 in July 2011, was shipped to NASA's Johnson Space Center in Houston for engineering study and possible reuse on a future mission.